Protecting Sensitive Data and InformationNovember 20, 2012 - 3 minutes read

 Finally, and very importantly, make sure to do regular computer system backups so you have copies of all your electronic data!
 These should be stored off-premises in a secure location.
 Ideally you should do a backup at the end of each day, as it provides a copy of your system data and information in case of loss or corruption.

-Tags: risk management, security
+Tags: data, risk management, security